-Don’t worry we have not branched out to giving gardening tips and competing with Monty Don.
-Although if you haven’t planted out you Dahlias do so now before it’s too late.
+Don’t worry we haven't branched out to giving gardening tips and competing with Monty Don.
+Although if you haven’t planted out you Dahlias do so now before it’s too late!

-Following the spell of glorious sunshine and with the impending thunderstorms we expect to see our gardens flourish but we also know that making this happen takes hard work.
+As the standard April mix of sunshine and showers carries on, we expect to see our gardens flourish, but we also know that making this happen takes hard work.

 Here is some age-old advice to help you tackle your garden pain free.